driskell/log-courier/docs/log-carver/Configuration.md

 ## Examples

 A basic example configuration that will receive events using the Log Courier protocol on port 12345 is below.
-For each event it will perform a `grok` operation if they have a `type` field of `nginx` and then tag them with `access_logs`.
+For each event it will perform a `grok` operation if they have a `type` field of `syslog` and then tag them with `syslogs`.
 Other logs with a different `type` field value will be tagged with `unknown_event`.
 It will bulk store the events in the local Elasticsearch cluster on port 9200, in indexes such as `test-2021.01.01` that roll-over each day.

-Note the `>-` syntax which allows you to put the pattern on the next line.
-New lines are turned into spaces too so you could wrap it where there is a space.
-This is entirely down to taste but may make for more readable configurations.
-[YAML Multiline](https://yaml-multiline.info) is a good research that can help in choosing the right block syntax for your use-case.

 ```yaml
 receivers: